push-protocol/push-website/blog/2024-12-09-why-push-chain/index.md

       The Push wallet can dynamically derive blockchain-specific keys from the master key pair, enabling seamless interaction across multiple blockchain networks.
 By simplifying wallet operations and providing a unified experience, wallet abstraction reduces friction, enhances usability, and makes blockchain technology more accessible without compromising security.

-      > _The whitepaper explains the Key Management and technical aspects around keys in much more depth.
+      > _The whitepaper explains the Key Management and technical aspects around keys in greater detail.
 Check it out here_

    2. **Instant Finality & Scalability:** A consumer-centric app needs to support a large number of users without compromising performance.
 Additionally, it needs to support instant finality so that users experience a similar speed as in traditional apps.